Home / Coffee knowledge / Roasteries wanted! There are 10 spots available for the beta test phase of our CO₂ calculator

 You can take measurements over a shorter period and incorporate empirical values.

-Example: We measured waste for one week and extrapolated it to 52 weeks.
-Then we added 20% to ensure that weeks with more waste are covered.
+Example: We measured waste for one week and projected it over 52 weeks.
+Then we added 20% to be sure that weeks with higher waste volumes are covered.

 What do you think?